 Activities include game drives which focus on elephant watching.
 Cultural visits to local Samburu villages, game walks and sundowners are also available.
 Visitors are welcome to visit the Save the Elephant’s research centre.
 Activities available at an extra cost include climbing Mt Ololokwe, helicopter flights and Samburu dancing shows.

 Elephant Watch works closely with Save the Elephants, whose projects not only work with elephants but with the local community.
 Their Fund for Education offers children the opportunity to get a proper secondary education combined with hands-on elephant and environmental awareness.

-To request availability / quotation, add Elephant Watch Camp to your shortlist.
+To find out more, or request a quotation, add Elephant Watch Camp to your list of favourites.